ISAs

 An Innovative Finance ISA lets you lend money to individuals and businesses (so called peer-to-peer lending and crowdfunding investments) through a lending platform in return for a fixed amount of interest.
 But there’s the risk that the borrowers may default and not pay you back in the future.

 You can hold all these ISAs at any time, and you can open more than one of each type (with multiple providers if you wish).
 Your allowance won’t change, and will stick at £20,000 per tax year across all the ISAs you hold.
+You can also open more than one of the same ISA type, giving you greater freedom to experience what other providers have to offer.

-If you find in a new tax year that a different provider is paying a better interest rate for a cash ISA than the one you’re already with, you can open a new account with them or transfer your existing ISA over.
+If you find in a new tax year that a different provider is paying a better interest rate for a cash ISA than the one you’re already with, you can also open a new account with them or transfer your existing ISA over.
 (Some providers don’t allow transfers, so it’s good to check this first.)
 You could move all or part of your savings from previous tax years without affecting your ISA allowance for the current tax year.

 Whether you’re thinking of your first house, your retirement or simply a rainy day, there’s an ISA out there for everyone.